brianrabern/farmseed/README.md

 - Implementing user authentication for enhanced security.
 - Set up unit tests and integration tests
 - Replace or supplement the use of the built-in fetch API with Axios
-- Replace the MongoDB database with a relational database like MariaDB

 With FARM seed, you have a versatile and well-structured base for building web applications using the FARM stack.
 Feel free to tailor it to your specific project requirements and scale it as needed.